1

 About Us: Wettermark Keith is a rapidly growing national personal injury firm.
 We pride ourselves on our integrity, professionalism, and commitment to excellence.
 At Wettermark Keith, we understand that our work extends far beyond the courtroom.
 We engage with people during some of the most challenging times of their lives - moments filled with uncertainty, fear, and stress.
 Our clients come to us in the aftermath of tragic accidents, seeking not just legal representation, but a beacon of hope for their future.

-This is a full-time, in-person position based in our future Nashville office with a competitive salary, a discretionary bonus, and comprehensive benefits.
+This is an in-person position based in our new Nashville or our Chattanooga office.
+Compensation for this position includes a competitive salary commensurate with experience, performance-based discretionary bonus, and benefits.

-• Negotiate settlements with opposing counsel or insurance companies.
+• Negotiate settlements with insurance companies to ensure fair compensation.

 Qualifications: